LeSpocky/ptxdist/doc/ref_make_variables.rst

   new version.
 This check helps to ensure that all developers work with the same source code.

+  This is the legacy alternative to ``<PKG>_SHA256``.

+``<PKG>_SHA256``
+  The sha256 checksum of the source archive.
+PTXdist calculates the checksum before extracting the archive and will abort if does not match.
+Upstream project occasionally change the content of an archive without releasing a new version.
+This check helps to ensure that all developers work with the same source code.

 ``<PKG>_SUFFIX``
   The archive suffix without the leading '.', e.g. 'tar.gz' or 'zip'.
 This is only used locally to define ``<PKG>_URL`` and ``<PKG>_SOURCE``.